end2endzone/bin2cpp/README.md

-## Examples 2 - directory
+## Example 2 - directory

-This examples shows how to use bin2cpp to convert multiple files of the same directory to c++ source code.
+This example shows how to use bin2cpp to convert multiple files of the same directory to c++ source code.

 ### Input directory: [samples/demo_icons/flat-color-icons](samples/demo_icons/flat-color-icons).